orangejuice/blog/data/activity/movie-钢琴课-1993/record.en.md

     Campion / Holly Hunter Harvey Keitel
 ---

-Ada stands out from the crowd, building walls surrounding her own world.
-The eccentric mother and daughter, unwelcome and forced to marry afar.
-Married to the stingy, dull Stewart, they encounter the robust, gentle, and understanding George.
-George's tenderness, his use of power to win over women, and the torment of morality, Ada melts her walls and accepts George during the tug of war between compliance and resistance.
-Her longing triggered by the piano, her relentless betrayal and confession of love, leave a deep impression.
-When Stewart let his woman stay in the same room with another man for a land deal, he has already lost to his own greed.
-But in the end, he willingly gave up, making way for the two.
+Ada, who doesn't conform to society, has built walls around her own world.
+The mother and daughter, both eccentric and aloof, are unpopular and forced to marry off far away.
+Ada marries Stewart, a stingy and tactless man, but then meets George, a burly, gentle, and understanding man.
+George's tenderness, his use of power to subdue women, and his moral torment lead Ada through a struggle between obedience and resistance, eventually breaking down her walls and accepting George.
+Her reminiscent attachment to the piano, her act of defiant betrayal, and declaration of love leave a lasting impression.
+When Stewart, in pursuit of a land deal, forces her to stay alone with another man, he loses by his own greed.
+Yet, in the end, he voluntarily gives up, making way for the couple.
 The complexity of human nature is fully displayed.